BlackCatCo/Mindstream/README.md

 ## Notes

 - This repository is a personal update of an older project.
-- For any issues or contributions, please contact the repository owner.
+- For any issues or contributions, please post a new issue [here](https://github.com/BlackCatCo/Mindstream/issues).
 - The database for this application is currently managed using a JSON file.